 Fishers of Men is an inter-denominational Christian charity ministering without distinction to those who are homeless, at threat of homelessness, or poor or needy.

-Fishers of Men has over 100 volunteers from a variety of Churches within the Logan area.
-Volunteers range from doctors/solicitors to pensioners, all contributing their time freely for the benefit of others and supporting them through difficult times with a view to permanent rehabilitation.
+Fishers of Man has over 100 volunteers from a variety of Brisbane based churches.
+Volunteers range from doctors/solicitors to pensioners and ex addicts all contributing their time freely for the benefit of others as they support them through difficult times with a variety of charitable programs.

 What We Do